TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab4/README.md

 Click View Raw or Download button for downloading.
 Or click [Lab 4 – download link ](https://github.com/TeamLab/Gachon_CS50_Python_KMOOC/blob/master/lab_assignment/lab_4/lab_4.zip) and it will start download automatically.
 Move the downloaded lab_4.zip file to work folder and start the assignment after unzip the file.

 ## fahrenheit_converter.py file Overview
 Open `fahrenheit_converter.py` using `atom` to overview the outline.
-You can see the below written information when opening the file.
+You can see the below code.

 ```python
 # -*- coding: utf-8 -*-